johncobain/restaurant-project/backend/README.md

 }
 ```

+**Note**: The `price` field is automatically captured from the selected dish and does not need to be provided in the request.

 **GET /orders/:id** : Retrieves a specific order by ID.

 **GET /orders/:id/details** : Retrieves an order including client and dish details.